Volatility Targeting

 Volatility targeting is best understood through the parts that make the mechanism identifiable across different implementations.

-- a scaling rule that expands or compresses exposure
+A scaling rule expands or compresses exposure.

 Those parts can be designed in different ways, but the classification logic stays the same.
 A process belongs to volatility targeting when portfolio exposure is repeatedly reset around a volatility objective.
 Differences in lookback windows, smoothing choices, leverage limits, or rebalance frequency change responsiveness, but they do not change the identity of the concept itself.